veecode-platform/platform-backstage-plugins/plugins/github-workflows/README.md

 <br>

-Em seu header temos o select das branchs do repositório e um botão de refresh.
+In its header we have the select of the repository branches and a refresh button.

-Em seu corpo, os workflows que foram adicionados via annotation, e cada card possui seu status, nome do workflow como label e o botão de action.
+In its body, the workflows that were added via annotation, and each card has its status, workflow name as label and the action button.

-Assim como no Workflow list, existem os casos de workflows que acionam parâmetros antes de liberar suas actions, e o card tem o mesmo comportamento do Workflow list, ele aciona um modal para que sejam setados os inputs:
+As with the Workflow list, there are cases of workflows that trigger parameters before releasing their actions, and the card has the same behavior as the Workflow list, it triggers a modal so that the inputs are set:

 <br>